 Vonage makes sense for your business if:

-You want to get the most value for your money, prefer native functionality above third-party compatibility, and want to expand at a rapid pace in the near future.
-Nextiva’s services could be suitable for a small business that relies significantly on video communication.
+You want to get the most value for your money, prefer native functionality above third-party compatibility, and want to expand rapidly in the near future.

-Nextiva is also best suited for businesses that don’t have a business communication system and want a full system or teams that find utilizing several software solutions too difficult and time-consuming and want to switch to an all-in-one solution.
-Click here to book a demo.
+Nextiva is also best suited for companies that don’t have a business communication system and want a full system or teams that find utilizing several software solutions too difficult and time-consuming and want to switch to an all-in-one solution.

 So, which business VoIP should you choose?

 Vonage’s strength lies in its communication APIs and residential service offerings.
 The API allows businesses to integrate their VoIP phone system with other business applications.

 Nextiva works best for small businesses and enterprises alike due to its ease of use and affordable pricing.
 Nextiva wins when it comes to transparent pricing, plans, and basic features, such as one-to-one video calling, toll-free minutes & numbers, and faxing.